jochym/qecalc/DOC/sphinx/quickStart.rst

 are available.
 Also make sure Quantum Espresso is in your $PATH environment variable.
-One does not have to place the python scripts which use qecalc API into the working dir(where the input files are), but for the sake of simplicity, this manunual assumes everything is in one place.
+One does not have to place the python scripts which use qecalc API into the working dir(where the input files are), but for the sake of simplicity, this manual assumes everything is in one place.

 Please, see examples directory as well as API documentation for more details.
 IPython is a nice tool to play with the examples.